chaincloud-dot-com/chaincloud-docs/source/chaincloud-v/v-device-sample.rst

 V-Test
 ================================================================================

-Get A Tx To Be Send
+Get A Tx To Be Sended
 ----------------------

     **GET /api/v1/open/vtest**

-        Get A Tx To Be Send.
+        Get A Tx To Be Sended.

         **Example response**::